UntakenName/log-analyzer/README.md

 Functional requirements
 =======================

+* parses every file in the "spring.hadoop.mapReduceInput" address of the underlying HDFS specified in the properties
-* in every log string tries to detect search request to search engines (google, yandex) and extract search string output results to HBase: search keyword -> GoogleCount: N, YandexCount: M, where N and M are number of occurrences of keyword in search strings
+* in every line tries to detect search request to search engines (google, yandex) and extract search string output results to HBase: search keyword -> GoogleCount: N, YandexCount: M, where N and M are number of occurrences of keyword in search strings
 * client-side application fetches some word and it’s neighbours (keywords which occur together in search queries)